rhclark/nfsim/README.txt

         (d) Updated the validation models to reflect current BNGL formatting standards.
         Added a few new validation models that address the bugfixes included in this version.
 This update also includes a Python version of the validation script.
+    Known issues:
+	Please refer to https://github.com/RuleWorld/nfsim/issues for a list of known NFsim issues.

 v1.11   Oct, 2012
         (a) Molecules without components may be treated as population variables